G1ANT-Robot/G1ANT.Addon/G1ANT.Addon.MSOffice/G1ANT.Addon.MSOffice/Commands/ExcelRunVBCodeCommand.md

 ## Description

 This command runs a Visual Basic macro code in the currently active Excel instance.
-The code can be only for Sub procedures, not functions.
+The code can contain only procedures (Sub blocks), not functions.

 | Argument       | Type                                                         | Required | Default Value                                                | Description                                                  |
 | -------------- | ------------------------------------------------------------ | -------- | ------------------------------------------------------------ | ------------------------------------------------------------ |